Feđa Dudić

-Feđa Dudić (born 1 February 1983) is a Bosnian professional football manager and former player who is currently the head coach of Slovenian PrvaLiga club Maribor.
+Feđa Dudić (born 1 February 1983) is a Bosnian professional football manager and former player who is the manager of Serbian SuperLiga club Radnički 1923.

 Born in Sarajevo, Dudić played for both hometown clubs FK Sarajevo and Željezničar, as well as other clubs in Bosnia and Herzegovina, Croatia and Serbia.
 He won the Croatian First League with Zagreb in 2002, as well as the Bosnian Cup with Sarajevo in 2005.
 He was the Bosnian Premier League top goalscorer in the 2009–10 season while playing for Travnik.

 Dudić started his managerial career at GOŠK Gabela in 2017, managing the club until 2018.
 He became manager of Velež Mostar in 2019, achieving success with them by qualifying the club to the 2021–22 UEFA Europa Conference League, their first European competition after 33 years.
 Dudić won the Bosnian Cup with Velež in 2022.
 Following his success with Velež, Dudić left the club to become manager of Sarajevo in June, where he worked until October 2022.
 He was appointed manager of Serbian side Radnički 1923 in 2023, managing to qualify the club for UEFA competitions for the first time ever, before departing in 2025.
-Later that year, Dudić joined Slovenian PrvaLiga club Maribor.
+Later that year, Dudić joined Slovenian Slovenian PrvaLiga club Maribor.
+After leaving Maribor, he returned to Radnički in 2026.